Wednesday, June 30, 2010

 The front being torn off.
 The back, a series of wasp nests and rotten siding.
 Luckily one of our neighbor's had some of the original siding.
 Oh, boy, let's all play with Asbestos!
 And this brings

-this year and 4th of July.
+us to this year and 4th of July.

 The kitchen originally looked like this: and then it looked like the picture on the left.
 So here we are many years later.